Abstract

 Conclusion

-Our study shows that the absence of major transport hubs in Thuringia initially delayed the spread of Alpha.
+A plausible explanation for the delayed spread of the Alpha lineage in Thuringia is the lack of major transport hubs, as Alpha first occurred in federal states with such hubs.
+Previous studies have already highlighted the impact of major transportation hubs in the spread of Sars-CoV-214,30.
 However, its impact on the total distribution is limited, and the spread was ultimately comparable between Germany and Thuringia.
-While our findings on mobile service data may, therefore, also apply to Germany, we could not verify this because the limited location data of publicly available German genomes prevented in-depth investigations outside of Thuringia.
-Thus, precise patient location data are crucial to utilize mobile service data in genomic surveillance, but privacy regulations may restrict access to this data.
-Shortly after its emergence, Alpha formed mutation variants like the known sublineages Q.1 to Q.8 and the Thuringian subclusters identified by us.
+While our findings on mobile service data may also apply to Germany, we could not verify this because the limited location data of publicly available German genomes prevented in-depth investigations outside of Thuringia.
+Thus, precise sampling location data are crucial to utilize mobile service data in genomic surveillance, but privacy regulations may restrict access to this data.
+Shortly after Alpha’s emergence, mutation variants formed like the known sublineages Q.1 to Q.8 and the Thuringian subclusters identified by us.
 This reflects the ongoing evolution during active circulation and indicates an even greater sublineage diversity, which has not been surveyed as closely as in the subsequent Delta and Omicron waves.
 By monitoring the nine Thuringian subclusters, rather than focusing solely on the parental lineage B.1.1.7, we were again able to effectively track transmissions and gain a comprehensive understanding of the regional spread.
 So, it underscores the importance of sequencing in pandemic surveillance to explore such genomic changes and, thereby, keep track of the transmission chains and potential outbreaks.

 Methods